crlxs/rice/README.md

 # dotfiles
-This is a bare repository (git init bare) containing my personal configuration files for my GNU/Linux environments.
+This contains my personal configuration files for my GNU/Linux environments.

+It is a bare repository (git init bare .), which means it is initialized without the .git directory since it isn't a working tree.